netlify/gotrue/README.md

 * **POST /token**

-  This is an OAuth2 endpoint that currently implements the password and refresh_token grant types
+  This is an OAuth2 endpoint that currently implements the password, refresh_token, and authorization_code grant types

   ```
   grant_type=password&username=email@example.com&password=secret